oliverjam/promise-practice/README.md

 Open `workshop/challenge-one.js` in your editor.
 It contains a function `getUsersWithRepos` that fetches a user by name, then passes the result to the `addReposToUser` function.

-Implement the `addReposToUser` function: it should receive a user object, fetch that user's repos using `api.getRepos`, then resolve with a new user object with an extra `repos` property.
+Implement the `addReposToUser` function: it should receive a user object, fetch that user's repos using `api.getRepos` (which takes a user's ID as an argument), then resolve with a new user object with an extra `repos` property.

 You can run the tests with `npm run test:one`—they should all pass when you're done.